-Sławomir Jan Maksymowicz East Prussia as the only province of the German Empire occupied during the Great War.
-Wartime histories of East Prussia .
-155 Magdalena Żakowska Ivan and the aria for the dying world.
-The image of Russia in the propaganda of the central powers during the Great War .
-177 Frank M. Schuster Between paralysis, crisis and renewal: The effects of the war on the polyhedral industrial city of Łódź (1914-1918) .
-199 Marcos Silber Jews, Poles, and Germans in Łódź during the Great War: Hegemony via acknowledgment and/or negation of multiple cultures .
-219 Krzysztof Paweł Woźniak Betrayed twice.
-The German community in the Kingdom of Poland during the Great War .
-249 Andrea Brait War museums at the former frontline between Austria-Hungary and Italy during World War I .
-269 Hassan A. Jamsheer The Middle East and the centenary of the Great War .
-285 Bartosz Górecki Activities of the Łódź Exchange Committee (Komitet Giełdowy Łódzki) in 1914-1918 and their economic, financial, social and political aspects .
-299 Author Riographies 317
+Magdalena Żakowska Ivan and aria for the dying world.
+The image of Russia in the propaganda of the central powers during the Great War Frank M. Schuster Between paralysis, crisis and renewal: The effects of the war on the polyhedral industrial city of Łódź (1914-1918) Marcos Silber Jews, Poles and Germans in Łódź during the Great War: Hegemony via Acknowledgment and/or Negation of Multiple Cultures Krzysztof Paweł Woźniak Betrayed twice.
+The German community in the Kingdom of Poland during the Great War 201 Andrea Brait War museums at the former frontline between Austria-Hungary and Italy during World War I Hassan A. Jamsheer The Middle East and the Centenary of the Great War Bibliography Author Biographies